Chaunté Lowe: 2009-2010

 Competing in 2009, she became the national champion with a clearance of 1.95 m at the 2009 USA Outdoor Track and Field Championships, beating Amy Acuff to the title on countback.
 This gained her qualification into the 2009 World Championships in Athletics: she reached the 2009 high jump final, but she could not repeat her past medal performance and finished in seventh place.
 She closed the year with a fourth-place finish at the last edition of the World Athletics Final.

 Lowe improved her indoor best with a jump of 1.98 m at the USA Indoor Track and Field Championships in 2010.
 She attempted to tie with Tisha Waller's record, but just knocked the bar at the last moment.
 At the 2010 IAAF World Indoor Championships, she won a bronze medal in the high jump with a clearance of 1.98 m.

 On May 30, 2010, Lowe broke Louise Ritter's American record of 2.03 m set in 1988 with a clearance of 2.04 m in Cottbus, Germany.
-Less than a month later, On June 26, 2010, Lowe improved her record with a clearance of 2.05 m in Des Moines, IA.
+Less than a month later, on June 26, 2010, she improved her record with a clearance of 2.05 m in Des Moines, Iowa.